timescale/docs/mst/saml-okta-mst.md

 You can now use the `Account Link URL` on the authentication configuration page to link your Okta account and MST profile.
-You can also invite other members of your team to login or signup to MST using Okta with the **Signup link** shown in the `Authentication method` page.
+You can also invite other members of your team to log in or sign up to MST using Okta with the sign up link shown in the `Authentication method` page.

 ## Troubleshooting